frederic-perez/AmE-dictionary/data/dictionary.md

 __fracas__ _n_ :three: Noisy quarrel.
 __fracking__ Hydraulic fracturing.
 __fractious__ _adj_ _His fractious temperament._
+__fragrancy__ _n_ A pleasingly sweet olfactory property. _Syn_ redolence, bouquet, sweetness _The fragrancy of her perfume seemed to attract every man in the room, drawing them to her like flies to honey._
 __frags__ _n_ _They taped frags to the tops of the drums._
 __frail<sup>1</sup>__ _adj_
 __frail<sup>2</sup>__ _n_